 The California Environmental Quality Act or "CEQA," requires state and local agencies to identify the significant environmental impacts of their actions and to avoid or mitigate those impacts, if feasible.
 When SMUD is designated as a "lead agency," meaning it is in charge of those projects, we are required to file CEQA reports and obtain public comments on the projects when available.

 Below is information on current or planned SMUD projects requiring CEQA reports.
+Click on an item for more information pertaining to it.

-Sacramento Municipal Utility District (SMUD) has prepared a Draft Initial Study/Mitigated Negative Declaration addressing the potential environmental effects of constructing and operating the Station E Substation Project (Proposed Project), located in the City of Sacramento in Sacramento County, California.
+Sacramento Municipal Utility District (SMUD) has prepared a Final Initial Study/Mitigated Negative Declaration addressing the potential environmental effects of constructing and operating the Station E Substation Project (Proposed Project), located in the City of Sacramento in Sacramento County, California.
 The Proposed Project consists of installing a new substation with overhead and underground utility lines, steel structures, and electrical equipment to replace an existing substation.
 The Proposed Project would replace the existing North City Substation, which was constructed in the 1950s and has reached its planned operational end of life.
 The Proposed Project would meet SMUD's performance objectives by locating the new substation near the load center of the existing service area.

 The Proposed Project would involve replacing the existing North City substation with a new substation and corresponding supporting infrastructure on an approximately 15.42 acre parcel.
 The Proposed Project includes dismantling the existing substation after the new substation enters operation.
 The Proposed Project does not include any future planned or proposed land uses on the existing substation site.
 The Proposed Project includes an expansion of capacity at the substation by 20,000,000 volt amperes (20MVA), would serve the same service territory as the existing North City Substation and step down transmission line voltage from 115 kilovolts (kV) to 21kV through power transformers.
 The existing seven 115kV overhead and underground transmission lines and seven 21kV overhead and underground distribution lines would be transitioned from the existing substation to the location of the new substation.